 About the Author

-Sarah Bruni is the author of The Night Gwen Stacy Died.
-A graduate of the MFA program at Washington University in St. Louis with a master's in Latin American studies from Tulane University, she has taught English and writing classes in New York and St. Louis and volunteered as a writer-in-schools in San Francisco and Montevideo, Uruguay.
-Her fiction has appeared in Boston Review, and her translations have appeared in The Buenos Aires Review.
+Sarah Bruni is a graduate of the MFA program at Washington University in St. Louis and holds a master's in Latin American Studies from Tulane University.
+She has taught English and writing classes in New York and St. Louis, and she has volunteered as a writer-in-schools in San Francisco and Montevideo, Uruguay.
+She is also the author of the novel The Night Gwen Stacy Died.
+Her fiction has appeared in Boston Review, and her translations have appeared in the Buenos Aires Review.
 She lives in Chicago with her family.

 Dimensions (Overall): 8.25 Inches (H) x 5.38 Inches (W) x 1.0 Inches (D)